 Area of expertise: children's dermatology, childhood eczema, allergy, vascular anomalies, urticaria, angioedema

-Professor Carsten Flohr is a consultant dermatologist at St John’s institute of dermatology, Guy’s and St Thomas’ NHS Foundation Trust and chair in dermatology and population health science at King’s College London.
+Carsten Flohr is a consultant dermatologist at St John’s institute of dermatology, Guy’s and St Thomas’ NHS Foundation Trust and chair in dermatology and population health science at King’s College London.
 He is also research and development lead at St John’s Institute of Dermatology.

-Prof Flohr directs the unit for population-based dermatology research at St John’s Institute of Dermatology.
+Carsten directs the unit for population-based dermatology research at St John’s Institute of Dermatology.
 His department has a particular interest in population-based dermatology research and clinical trials with a focus on atopic eczema.

-For instance, he is chief investigator of the UK-Irish TREatment of severe eczema in children Trial (TREAT), which compares ciclosporine with methotrexate in children with recalcitrant atopic eczema.
+For instance, he is chief investigator of the UK-Irish treatment of severe eczema in children trial (TREAT), which compares ciclosporine with methotrexate in children with recalcitrant atopic eczema.
 He is also chief investigator of the UK-Irish Atopic Eczema Systemic Therapy Register (A-STAR).

-Prof Flohr is a director of the International Eczema Council.
+Carsten is a director of the International Eczema Council.
 He also chairs the British Association of Dermatologists Biologics Intervention Register (BADBIR) data monitoring committee.